 I know some of you are concerned about paying off student debt and doing the "right thing."
-In reality most people have no idea where they are going.
+Most people have no idea where they are going.
 They allow coincidence and luck to help decide their fate.
-They all go somewhere, but more often than not this is a place where their own real business desire is absolutely neglected.
+They all go somewhere, but often this is a place where their own real business desire is absolutely neglected.
 The importance of planning ahead is multifold.
 One benefit is that you will be confronted with the question where you want to go.
 It's an important question that should not be overlooked.
-If you have no destination, then it doesn't matter where you go, you may end up somewhere you real don't want to be, lulled into complacency by a salary and comfort.
+If you have no destination, then it doesn't matter where you go.
+If it doesn't matter where you go, you may end up somewhere you real don't want to be, lulled into complacency by a salary and comfort.